 Certificate Operational Periods/Key Usage Periods

 The ACA shall limit the use of its private keys to a maximum of three years for certificate signing and six years for CRL signing.
-CAs that distribute their self-signed certificates for use as trust anchors shall limit the use of the associated private key to a maximum of 20 years; the self-signed certificates shall have a lifetime not to exceed 37 years.
-For all other CAs, the CA shall limit the use of its private keys to a maximum of six years for subscriber certificates and ten years for CRL signing and OCSP responder certificates.
+ACAs that distribute their self-signed certificates for use as trust anchors shall limit the use of the associated private key to a maximum of 30 years; the self-signed certificates shall have a lifetime not to exceed 37 years.
 Code and content signers may use their private keys for three years; the lifetime of the associated public keys shall not exceed eight years.
 Subscribers’ signature private keys and certificates have a maximum lifetime of three years.

 CAs must not issue subscriber certificates that extend beyond the expiration date of their own certificates and public keys.